datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 It has been an extremely convenient platform for collaborating with many people from all over the world.
 What makes GitHub, and other platforms like it, particularly attractive is that they are typically way more accessible than any institutionally provided infrastructure ([even if not without issues of its own](https://en.wikipedia.org/wiki/Censorship_of_GitHub)).
 GitHub also provided an extremely reliable and stable infrastructure that encouraged and rewarded building on it.
-Again, from my personal experience, much more reliable and stable that lots of institutional infrastructures.
+Again, from my personal experience, much more reliable and stable than lots of institutional infrastructures.

 But the times of appreciation were over when things started to be about who can grab more data from any sources to train yet another "AI", violating licenses, ignoring basic ethical behavior -- and GitHub was at the forefront of it.
 And I felt trapped, because I couldn't really see an affordable way out, other than switching one poison for another.